thulab/iot-benchmark/README.md

 ## Data Ingestion Test

-> NOTE:
-In current version we re-build the project in every lauching process due to debug requirements so this command is in the launching-test scripts like 'cli-benchmark.sh'.
-You can just directly start the script.
-We will delete that when the functions are stable.

 ### Configure

 Before starting any new test case, you need to config the configuration files 'config.properties' first which is in 'iotdb-benchmark/conf'.
 For your convenience, we have already set the default config for the following demonstration.